elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-essential-skills-involved-in-developing-critical-thinking.md

 url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking
 score: -1.0
 related_article1:
-    id: 160049
+    id: 159978
-    title: How can students apply metacognition to evaluate and adjust their learning strategies?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-metacognition-to-evaluate-and-adjust-their-learning-strategies
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article2:
-    id: 160068
+    id: 159964
-    title: How can knowledge be applied in real-world contexts, and what role do problem-solving skills play?
+    title: >-
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-knowledge-be-applied-in-realworld-contexts-and-what-role-do-problemsolving-skills-play
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 related_article3:
-    id: 160569
+    id: 160367
-    title: What is metacognition, and why is it important for learning?
+    title: >-
+        How can students maximize the benefits of academic resources such as libraries and online platforms?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
+    url: /learn/education-studies/questions/how-can-students-maximize-the-benefits-of-academic-resources-such-as-libraries-and-online-platforms
 related_article4:
-    id: 160056
+    id: 160067
-    title: What are the key elements of preparing for a presentation, and how can they help in delivering effectively?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-help-in-delivering-effectively
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article5:
-    id: 160059
+    id: 160046
-    title: How can study groups be effectively organized to achieve group goals and assign roles?
+    title: >-
+        What are the key components of effective time management, and how do they contribute to success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-success
 ---

 &nbsp;